 - Develop marketing personas.
 What are the personal attributes, challenges, and goals of your typical prospects and customers?
 What drives them to purchase your company’s services or products?
 Or, in the case of a nonprofit organization, what would motivate them to become involved or donate?
 Developing personas for different segments of your database will help you create more targeted, relevant, and personal content for your email messages.
 More personas equals a more personalized series of emails.

 - Personalize email content for individual customers by segmenting your email list.
-Email list segmentation is a highly effective way to personalize your email messages.
+Email list segmentation is a highly effective email personalization technique.
 Demographics, purchase history, and the type of content a customer has looked at on your website are just a few ways to create more targeted emails to send to segments of your email list.
 Furthermore, by dividing your large email list into different subgroups, you can send more targeted emails that maximize the relevance of your marketing message to each subscriber.
 For instance, the Lyris Annual Email Optimizer Report showed that among survey respondents who used email list segmentation, 39% experienced higher open rates, 34% reported better email relevance, and 24% increased sales leads and deliverability rates.

 - Don’t forget to follow through by personalizing landing pages, too.
 So you got recipients to open and click through your email messages.
 Be sure to send them to a landing page that targets different segments of your email list and provides specific information about various products and offers.
 In addition, A/B test with email examples and landing page variations.